 6. Bowdish Lake Camping Area – Chepachet

 Bowdish Lake is more than just a campground, it is a summertime community of family and friends.
-Spacious, private campsites provide a relaxing outdoors experience with plenty of activities close-by.
+Spacious, private campsites provide a relaxing outdoor experience with plenty of activities close by.
 Learn more.

 7. Melville Ponds Campground – Portsmouth